roboscienceorg/book/source/Simulation/MovingDifferential.rst

     plt.show()

+.. _`quadraticpathexample2`:
 .. figure:: SimulationFigures/quadpolyphis.*
    :width: 60%
    :align: center

-   The wheel velocities. [quadraticpathexample2]
+   The wheel velocities.

+.. _`quadraticpathexample3`
 .. figure:: SimulationFigures/quadpoly1.*
    :width: 60%
    :align:  center

-   Comparison of the path and driven path.[quadraticpathexample3]
+   Comparison of the path and driven path.

 On a robot, the motor controllers will be taking digital commands which means the wheel velocities are discrete.
 This implies that the robot has